 Mental Readiness Exercise

-1 – Set aside a minimum of 10 minutes each morning to do this exercise.
-You will need to have the Recalibration Protocol readily accessible for this exercise.
+1 – Set aside a minimum of 5 minutes each morning to do this exercise.

 2 – Begin each practice session by reminding yourself that today, your partner may say or do something that you might not like or agree with today.